-- 1. See Accessories section (page 20) for optional PVC Tee configurations and drainage options. - Drain lines must be trapped with a J-Trap or field supplied loop.
+- 1. See Accessories section (page 20) for optional PVC Tee configurations and drainage options. - 2.
+Drain lines must be trapped with a J-Trap or field supplied loop.
 Traps may be positioned inside or outside the cabinet.
 All drain lines must be routed externally from the cabinet. - 3.
-Inline drain is required only if "X" is greater than 6 feet.
+Inline drain is required only if "X" is greater than 6 feet. - Tubing needs to be cut to length and attached during unit installation. - 5.
+Horizontal piping from inducer to flue pipe must be sloped 1/4" per foot to ensure drainage to PVC trap.